CIA service and sacrifice will continue, no matter who is sitting in the White House

 Jeffrey Patneau is represented by a gold star on CIA’s Memorial Wall.
 Although he always reminded everyone that his brother was in the Marine Corps, it was he who gave the last full measure of devotion serving his country.
 His colleagues packed up his things and tried to keep a stiff upper lip.
 One friend had a Christmas ornament made that year.
 “For Jeff,” it said.
 And his birth and death years were all that was inscribed on the delicate glass snowflake.
 Jeff was 26 years old.

 CIA officers understand that we live in a dangerous world.
 Most of them report to work every day because of that fact.
-But they— and I — want the risks we took to mean something.
+But they — and I — want the risks we took to mean something.
 We weren’t undertaking risk for its own sake; we did it because there was no other way to get information we needed.
 We had to steal it.
 I never thought, “I hope this pleases a policy maker.”
 I served under both Presidents George W. Bush and Barack Obama, but I didn’t want them to be pleased; I wanted them to be informed.

 The day after his inauguration, President Donald Trump visited CIA headquarters.
 Much ink has been spilled over his remarks there, but CIA’s commitment to providing intelligence to the Executive Branch won’t change, nor will CIA officers abandon the mission.
 I can’t speak for the majority of the federal workforce, but I can offer a few insights after a decade of service in the intelligence community to help inform this debate.
 I doubt we’ll see a wave of resignations from the CIA, at least at the middle ranks — that is, those without enough qualifying service time to simply retire.
 Although the career is meaningful and lifestyle is good, officers resign for a myriad of reasons, but I can’t recall a single instance in which personal differences with political leaders were the root cause.